cvanclee/AnkiOverdriveTagServer/README.md

 Deployment:

 Both the client and server require Java 8 to be installed.
 The client requires connection to a network that can communicate with the server, and vice versa.
-The server should work on any Linux machine with Bluetooth Low Energy capabilities.
+The server should work on most Linux machine with Bluetooth Low Energy capabilities.

 The general procedure is to make sure the server's Bluetooth adapter is working, then